Risk-Based Testing: The Software Testing Risk Matrix

 This technique can also be very useful for a retrospective, focusing on quality tasks.

-Have you used the risk matrix for a similar analysis before?
+Have you used the software testing risk matrix or similarly, yet different, requirements traceability matrix before?

 Recommended for You